tmillr/sos.nvim/README.md

-    -- open an older version of a file in another application/Neovim instance, -- although in that case you're probably better off disabling autosaving -- altogether (or keep it enabled but utilize a VCS to get the version you -- need - that is, if you commit frequently enough). save_on_focuslost = true,
+    -- open an older version of a file in another application/Neovim instance, -- although in that case you're probably better off disabling autosaving -- altogether (or keep it enabled but utilize a VCS to get the version you -- need - that is, if you commit frequently enough).
+This option also enables -- saving on suspend.
+    save_on_focuslost = true,

     -- Predicate fn which receives a buf number and should return true if it